HD111995/jonasermert/README.md

 ### About me 👋
 My name is <b>Jonas</b>

-🌱 I’m currently doing the Fullstack Web Development Bootcamp @ SuperCode GmbH (@supercode-de) (22 Weeks until November 2021)
+🌱 I’m currently doing the Fullstack Web Development Bootcamp @ SuperCode GmbH (22 Weeks until November 2021)

 📡 Once finished I'd like to find a job as Web, Java or Fullstack Developer